+Sparklo Collected 70 Million Bottles and Cans Across the MENA region

-Sparklo Collected 70 Million Bottles And Cans Across The MENA Region
+(MENAFN- Sherpa Communications) Sparklo Collected 70 Million Bottles and Cans Across the MENA region

-Sparklo , a global cleantech company, has made a significant impact on recycling and sustainability initiatives in the region.
-In the past year, the company expanded its Network of reverse vending machines (RVMs), called Sparklomats, to more than 400 locations across the MENA region.
+[UAE, January 15, 2025] - Sparklo, a global cleantech company, has made a significant impact on recycling and sustainability initiatives in the region.
+In the past year, the company expanded its network of reverse vending machines (RVMs), called Sparklomats, to more than 400 locations across the MENA region.
 Since its founding, Sparklo has gathered more than 70 million plastic and aluminium recyclables from communities.
 The company now collects over 1.5 million bottles and cans each week, helping to lower the environmental impact of waste through more effective recycling practices.

 Sparklo’s approach stands out by rewarding users for recycling.
 Users earn points by recycling bottles and cans with Sparklomats, which can be redeemed for rewards from participating partners, including discounted taxi rides with Yango, savings at Carrefour, and more.
 By offering these incentives, Sparklo encourages recycling and builds a loyal community of eco-conscious consumers.